Easter Seals Kids at School

 Summer Activities for Kids with Special Needs by Karen Wang

-The website by Karen Wang provides suggestions and activities for children with special needs, including those with development disabilities.
+This webpage provides suggestions and activities for children with special needs, including those with development disabilities.
 The site includes activities for each day of the week that will build the child’s skills and confidence.

 • Safety Sunday